elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 We managed to accomplish a lot in this chapter.
 First, we learned how to add fields to our players and update the database accordingly.
 We also got some experience working with templates and designing how we want our users to interact with our application.
+We're going to be working with Elm for the front-end of our application in this book, but this chapter gave a good introduction into what it feels like to add features to a Phoenix application.

-The first step towards adding authentication features is taken care of, and we'll work towards a full set of sign up and sign in features in the next chapter.
+The first step towards adding authentication features is taken care of, and we'll work towards working sign up and login features in the next chapter.